HasanOmar1/Dice-Game/README.md

 ---

-If you want to reset the game , click on the reset game button.
+If you want to reset the scores , click on the reset game button.

 ## Game's Link :